 You are here

-Learn from the some of the nation's leading historians and political scientists
+Learn from the nation's leading historians and political scientists

 In addition to the faculty of Ashland’s own Department of History and Political Science, the MA program’s unique schedule and course delivery options make it possible for noted faculty from universities around the nation to teach with us.
 At a traditional brick-and-mortar masters of history or political science program, you will study under a small handful of faculty with a narrow range of research interests.
 At Ashland, you will learn from some of the nation's leading professors of history and of political science.